6 Great Tips to Avoid Fluid Retention and Improve Your Circulation

-During this time, your muscles relax, circulation flows more easily.
-In addition, your body performs some essential functions for detox.
+During this time, your muscles relax and circulation progresses more smoothly.
+In addition, your body performs some essential functions for detoxification.

-This promotes the elimination of retained fluids and also increases energy levels for better productivity.
+This promotes the elimination of retained fluids and also increases your energy levels for more productivity.

 Visit this article: 5 mindfulness exercises to sleep better